mitbailey/ground_station/README.md

 _Haystack_ (beta, requires hardware testing)

 ## Connections Testing

+__*2021.08.18*__

+All but Track connected and tested with new Network API, everything works well.
+X-Band sends / receives 56-byte test packet.

 __*2021.08.13*__

 X-Band and Haystack programs tested, work within the network, transmitting / receiving may need tweaking. ground_station_track created to move the positioner on which the radio is mounted to track the satellite.
 Tested a smaller version with the hardware, properly listened to commands.